 Private Pilates Session

 A private session provides hands on, individual training with the therapist or instructor.
 Clients will use Pilates equipment and also incorporate mat work into each session.
 Private sessions are strongly recommended for beginners, as well as for anyone with an injury and those looking for an intensive one-on-one experience.

 Duet Pilates Session

-In a duet session, the instructor works with two clients at one time.
+In a duet session, the instructor works with two to three clients at one time.
 Clients will use Pilates equipment and will also incorporate mat work into each session.
-Clients provide their own duet partner.
+Clients provide their own duet partner(s).

 Group Equipment Classes